matchmore/tech-blog/20180321/README.md

 ```

 ## SDK configuration
 Next we have to initialize SDK.
-To do that in `AppDelegate.swift` in `application` funtion add thos two lines:
+To do that in `AppDelegate.swift` in `application(_:didFinishLaunchingWithOptions:)` funtion add thos two lines:
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {